| overview

 example television or newspaper coverage immediately

-prior to or during proceedings
+prior to or during proceedingsminimising

 potential risk of harm to witnesses, both in terms of